cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> I'm so glad I had the opportunity to share the story of @Obeo_Corp's development in Canada to such an audience.
+> I'm so glad I had the opportunity to share the story of [Obeo](https://www.obeosoft.com/)'s development in Canada to such an audience.
 Great discussions and many additional tips were  given!
 Thanks @FIDAL_avocats and @CCINantes!
 >
 > ![]({{ site.url }}/media/1112816179335319552-D3GEZlNW0AEGewC.jpg)
 >